GREEN ROOFS AND ROOF GARDENS

 Living Roofs and Walls – from policy to practice

-Green roofs (living roofs) and green walls (living walls) have become the most obvious manifestation of urban greening in London.
+Green roofs (living roofs) and green walls (living walls) have become the most visible example of urban greening in London.
 This report is

 “…a summary of the progress that has been made in mainstreaming green roofs and walls as a response to the challenges facing cities now and in the future.
 It also updates information about the benefits of green roofs and walls and highlights policy development in London and elsewhere which aims to encourage more urban greening to ensure the urban environment becomes greener, healthier and more resilient to the impacts of climate change…